-The Global Center and its partner, the National School of Administration and Magistracy, held a training of trainers seminar launching a two-year project, “Building Good Governance and Counterterrorism Capacity in Cameroon,” supported by the Government of the United States.
+The Global Center and the National School of Administration and Magistracy in Yaoundé held a training of trainers seminar launching the two-year project, “Building Good Governance and Counterterrorism Capacity in Cameroon,” supported by the government of the United States.

 To reflect the diversity of approaches and solutions, a distinguished pool of participants of this program drew from trainers and experts with varied professional backgrounds.
 They include academics, magistrates, administrators, psychologists, law enforcement officers, and members of civil society.